kedx/matlab_script/README.md

 The goal of this program is to give a graphic user interface to get people out of the long command typing business.
 Using only a mouse pointer to generate figures by selecting or listing different parameters.

+Now, this script is only for 2D datafiles.
+If you want to analyze 1D or 3D datafiles, you can modify the source file on your own.

 ###How

 To get started, put this folder along with your datafile folders.